RanjitBisht/DemoProject/README.md

 # DemoProject
-This is first demo project in GitHub repository
+This is first demo project in GitHub repository.
+I have to add GitHub in Azure Pipelines.